dmonaldo/forth-interpreter/README.md

 - `invert` - ! not (bitwise)
 - `do loop` - for loop

-TODO: support for nested branching
+TODO: reuse executeSteps for Definition, Steps and Conditional (by extending Definition?)

 ### Memory
 - `variable` - store a variable in memory